 Stowe's Seafood in West Haven

 A few years ago, I owned a house a few blocks away from the West Haven beach.
 One day, I decided to find an authentic clear broth clam chowder at one of the restaurants on the West Haven beach.
-First stop (restaurant unnamed) was a disaster - I threw the chowder away because it tasted awful and there were (count them) - 3 clams and 5 pieces of potato.
+First stop (restaurant unnamed) was a disaster—I threw the chowder away because it tasted awful and there were (count them)—three clams and five pieces of potato.

 For your GPS, Stowe's is located at 347 Beach St West Haven CT.